jthingelstad/thingles.github.io/_posts/2018/2018-02-25-book-why-buddhism-is-true.md

 Page 14

 > Buddhism offers an explicit diagnosis of the problem and a cure.
-And the cure, when it works, brings not

-Page 14

-> just happiness but clarity of vision: the actual truth about things, or at least something way, way closer to that than our everyday view of them.
+And the cure, when it works, brings not just happiness but clarity of vision: the actual truth about things, or at least something way, way closer to that than our everyday view of them.

 ### 2. Paradoxes of Meditation

 Page 18

 > Technologies of distraction have made attention deficits more common.
-And there’s something about the modern environment—something technological or cultural or political or all of the above—that seems conducive to harsh judgment and ready rage.
+And there’s something about the modern environment — something technological or cultural or political or all of the above — that seems conducive to harsh judgment and ready rage.

 Page 21

-> This is something that can happen again and again via meditation: accepting, even embracing, an unpleasant feeling can give
+> This is something that can happen again and again via meditation: accepting, even embracing, an unpleasant feeling can give you a critical distance from it that winds up diminishing the unpleasantness.

-Page 21

-> you a critical distance from it that winds up diminishing the unpleasantness.

 ### 3. When Are Feelings Illusions?